 Relative to the BLM's management of wild horses and burros in the Twin Peaks HMA, the BLM interdisciplinary team identified issues through internal scoping.
-For this assessment, the BLM also considered issues from previous external scoping and coordination with the public from the 2010 Twin Peaks Herd Management Area Wild Horse and Burro Gather Plan EA (DOI-BLM-CA-N050-2010-05-EA, see Section 1.9).
+For this assessment, the BLM also considered issues from previous scoping with the public during the 2010 Twin Peaks Herd Management Area Wild Horse and Burro Gather Plan EA (DOI-BLM-CA-N050-2010-05-EA, see Section 1.9).
 For the 2010 wild horse and burro gather for the Twin Peaks HMA, the BLM sent a scoping letter to approximately 250 public interests and received over 2,300 scoping letters or emails from individuals or groups.
 The issues analyzed in this assessment are the following:

-1. Impacts to individual wild horses and burros and the herd.
-Indicators for this issue include the following:

-- Projected population size and annual growth rate [WinEquus population modeling (the modeling does not apply to burros)] - Effectiveness of proposed fertility control application (WinEquus)

-- Effects to genetic diversity - Impacts to animal health and condition

-2. Impacts to vegetation/soils, riparian/wetland, and cultural resources.
-Indicators for this issue include the following:

-- Forage utilization and alteration - Impacts to vegetation/soils and riparian/wetland resources assessed by PFC

-3. Impacts to wildlife, migratory birds, and threatened, endangered, and special status species and their habitat.
-Indicators for this issue include the following:

-- Displacement, trampling, or disturbance - Competition for forage and water
+- 1. Impacts to individual wild horses and burros and the herd.
+Indicators for this issue include the following: - Projected population size and annual growth rate [WinEquus population modeling (the modeling does not apply to burros)] - Effectiveness of proposed fertility control application (WinEquus) - Effects to genetic diversity - Impacts to animal health and condition - 2.
+Impacts to vegetation/soils, riparian/wetland, and cultural resources.
+Indicators for this issue include the following: - Forage utilization and alteration - Impacts to vegetation/soils and riparian/wetland resources assessed by PFC - 3.
+Impacts to wildlife, migratory birds, and threatened, endangered, and special status species and their habitat.
+Indicators for this issue include the following: - Displacement, trampling, or disturbance - Competition for forage and water

+See Chapter 6 Consultation and Coordination for information regarding Tribal consultation and the public comment and review period on the preliminary EA.
+The preliminary EA and unsigned FONSI were made available to the public via the project's webpage on the NEPA Register for a 30-day comment and review period that opened May 31, 2019 and closed July 1, 2019.
+The BLM received approximately 5,440 submissions during the public comment period, and more than 5,270 of those submissions were form letters.
+The BLM's response to public comments received on the preliminary EA are described in Appendix R.